jetson-nano-wheels/jetson-nano-wheels/README.md

 ### Why this combination?

+Basically, lots of trial and error.
+Here are some of the issues and inter-dependencies I encoutered.
 The following was my experience on my Jetson running a fresh installation of Jetpack 4.6 with L4T 32.6.1.
-The following may not be definitive and I'm happy to be corrected.
+My experience may not be definitive and I'm happy to be corrected.

   - pycuda 2021.1 only works with Python 3.6, not with Python 3.7 or 3.8.
   - Python 3.6 restricts scipy to maximum version 1.5.4.